What Is Kava?

 Kava is Non-Addictive

-Kava is also proven to be non-addictive.
-Drinking kava has been shown consistently to be non habit forming.
+Kava has proven to be non-addictive.
+Drinking kava consistently shows it to be non-habit-forming.
 You will also not build up a tolerance.
 Typically people have to consume more and more of a substance as time of use goes by.
-This is the opposite with kava.
-The more consistently you consume it, the beneficial effects will be felt more, with less kava consumed.

 Kava and Potential Liver Toxicity

-Typically when a person finds out about something new that may help them, they head to the internet to find websites, blog posts and articles to substantiate or debunk information they’ve gathered.
-As you research kava, you will likely stumble upon research that led to kava possibly causing liver toxicity further leading to the ban of kava in Switzerland and Germany.
-The bans were subsequently reversed in 2015 after a growing number of new research questioned those early findings.
-The new research showed that cases of liver toxicity attributed to kava happened when the person was also taking other drugs and medications known to negatively affect liver function or were consuming contaminated kava
+When a person learns about something new that may help them, they head to the internet to find websites, blog posts, and articles.
+To substantiate or debunk information they’ve gathered.
+As you research kava, you will likely stumble upon research that led to kava possibly causing liver toxicity.
+This further led to the ban of kava in Switzerland and Germany.

 Noble vs. Tudei Varieties

-Lab tested kava is the only kava you should be looking at when deciding on a purchase.
+Lab-tested kava is the only kava you should be looking at when deciding on a purchase.
 With Noble kava varieties being the one you will want to buy.
 As explained in less detail above, Noble and Tudei kava are the two main categories.
-Tudei, like the name sounds, will have hangover and nausea effects that will last into the second day (two day).
-This kava is used as a ceremonial or for medicinal purposes.

 Heady, Heavy, and Balanced

-Heavy: Will make your body's limbs feel heavy, relax your muscles and calm your mind.
+Heavy: Will make your body's limbs feel heavy, relax your muscles, and calm your mind.
 These are sedative kavas that will work well as a sleep aid.

 Balanced: As the name suggests, this is a balance of heavy and heady.
 You have the mental and physical relaxation effects of both with less of the sedative effect.
 You can drink these throughout the day.